JoannePeel/healthcare-data-analysis/README.md

 The total population of Mexico City in 2015 was 8,851,080.
 The delegation with the largest number of people was Iztapalapa (Figure 1).

 ![](https://github.com/joelsotelods/healthcare-data-analysis/blob/develop/figures/Total_population_by_delegation.png)
-Figure 1.
-Population of Mexico City by delegation.
+_Figure 1.
+Population of Mexico City by delegation._

 More than 80% of the population in Mexico City have some form of health insurance (Figure 2).
 Only 18.7% of the population are uninsured.
 ![](https://github.com/joelsotelods/healthcare-data-analysis/blob/develop/figures/insurance_percent.png)
-Figure 2.
-Percentage of population insured (by instittion) and uninsured. *IMSS: Instituto Mexicano de Seguro Social; ISSSTE: Instituto de Seguro Social de Trabajadores del Estado; SSA: Secretaria de Salud; SMP: Servicios Médicos Privados; PEMEX: Petróleos Mexicanos; Others: SEDENA, SEMAR, SME, etc.
+_Figure 2.
+Percentage of population insured (by instittion) and uninsured. *IMSS: Instituto Mexicano de Seguro Social; ISSSTE: Instituto de Seguro Social de Trabajadores del Estado; SSA: Secretaria de Salud; SMP: Servicios Médicos Privados; PEMEX: Petróleos Mexicanos; Others: SEDENA, SEMAR, SME, etc._

 Iztapalapa is the delegation with most hospitals in Mexico City, while Magdalena Contreras and Cuajimalpa are the delegations with less hospitals (Fig. 3).
 ![](https://github.com/joelsotelods/healthcare-data-analysis/blob/develop/figures/number_of_hospitals_by_delegation.png)
-Figure 3.
-Number of hospitals in Mexico City by delegation.
+_Figure 3.
+Number of hospitals in Mexico City by delegation._

 The majority of hospitals in Mexico City are private (SMP).
 Within the public institutions, SSA is the one that has the most hospitals in the City, while PEMEX and ISSSTE have the fewest (Fig. 4).
 ![](https://github.com/joelsotelods/healthcare-data-analysis/blob/develop/figures/hospitals_institution_hor.png)
-Figure 4.
-Number of hospitals in Mexico City by institution.
+_Figure 4.
+Number of hospitals in Mexico City by institution._

 However, institutions are not evenly distributed throughout delegations (Fig. 5).
-For example, Cuajimalpa only has private hospitals (after an explosion in the only public hospital in early 2015), while la Magdalena Contreras, Venustiano Carranza, Tlahuac and Xochimilco only have public hospitals belonging to SSA.
+For example, Cuajimalpa only has private hospitals (after an explosion in the only public hospital in early 2015), while Magdalena Contreras, Venustiano Carranza, Tlahuac and Xochimilco only have public hospitals belonging to SSA.

 ![](https://github.com/joelsotelods/healthcare-data-analysis/blob/develop/figures/stacked_beds_by_institution_and_delegation.png)
-Figure 5.
-Percentage of institutions presence in Mexico City by delegation
+_Figure 5.
+Percentage of institutions presence in Mexico City by delegation._

 Miguel Hidalgo and Cauthemoc have the highest amount of beds per capita (Fig. 6).
 ![](https://github.com/joelsotelods/healthcare-data-analysis/blob/develop/figures/number_of_bed_by_delegation_capita.png)
-Figure 6.
-Hospital beds per thousand by delegation in Mexico City.
+_Figure 6.
+Hospital beds per thousand by delegation in Mexico City._

 Private institutions have the highest per capita index per thousand with more than 9 beds per insured person.
 ISSSTE has the lowest number of beds per capita in Mexico City.
 The average for the city is 2.5 hospital beds per 1000 (Fig. 7).
 ![](https://github.com/joelsotelods/healthcare-data-analysis/blob/develop/figures/beds_capita_institution_hor.png)
-Figure 7.
-Hospital beds per thousand by institution in Mexico City (dotted line: Mexico City average).
+_Figure 7.
+Hospital beds per thousand by institution in Mexico City (dotted line: Mexico City average)._

-## Tabla comparativa (beds per capita institución)
-Table 1 shows beds per capita for other countries.
+Table 1 shows beds per thousand for other countries.
 ISSSTE and IMSS are comparable to the average of El Salvador, while SSA is comparable to the average in the USA.

-Table 1.
+###Table 1.
 Comparative values of beds per thousand.

 |Other Countries|Beds per 1000|
 |-------------|-------------|